Oxore/ds4-keyboard/Readme.md

 chown user:user /dev/uinput
 ```

-### USB

-Open up a file `/proc/bus/input/events` with some text editor or viewer.
+Read the content of a file `/proc/bus/input/events` to another file on the disk or pipe it to some text editor or viewer.
 For example:

 ```
-less /proc/bus/input/devices
+cat /proc/bus/input/devices | less
 ```

 Then find there an entry for `"Sony Interactive Entertainment Wireless Controller"`.
 It will look like this: